 Upon consummation of the Merger, New Uniti will become an integrated telecommunications company.
 Initially, the legacy Uniti and Windstream organizational structures will remain separate, and the existing agreements and arrangements presently in effect between Uniti and Windstream, such as the Windstream Leases and the settlement agreement with Windstream, which requires Uniti to fund periodic settlement payments and reimburse Windstream for certain Growth Capital Improvements, will remain in place.
 All Windstream debt obligations would remain obligations of Windstream and our debt obligations would remain as ours, with no cross-guarantees or credit support between the Company and Windstream.
 For a description of the Windstream Leases and the settlement agreement with Windstream, refer to "Liquidity and Capital Resources-Windstream Leases" within Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Annual Report on Form 10-K. In September and October 2024, Windstream undertook a series of transactions through which it amended the terms of its outstanding debt to, among other things, allow for the consolidation of Uniti's and Windstream's debt following the completion of the Merger into a single silo under a common parent entity (the "Post-Closing Reorganization").
-As a result, following the completion of the Merger, Uniti may, but is not required to, consummate the Post-Closing Reorganization is completed, certain existing agreements and arrangements presently in effect between Uniti and Windstream, including the Windstream Leases and the settlement agreement described above, could be (but are not required to be) terminated.
-In addition, if the Post-Closing Reorganization is completed, each obligor under Uniti's outstanding debt (other than the ABS Loan Facility) would become an obligor under Windstream's outstanding debt, and each obligor under Windstream's outstanding debt, and each obligor under Windstream's outstanding debt, and each obligor under W
+As a result, following the completion of the Merger, Uniti may, but is not required to, consummate the Post-Closing Reorganization.
+If the Post-Closing Reorganization is completed, certain existing agreements and arrangements presently in effect between Uniti and Windstream, including the Windstream Leases and the settlement agreement described above, could be (but are not required to be) terminated.
+In addition, if the Post-Closing Reorganization is completed, each obligor under Uniti's outstanding debt (other than the ABS Loan Facility) would become an obligor under Windstream's outstanding debt, and each obligor under Windstream's outstanding debt would become an obligor under Uniti's outstanding debt (other than the ABS Loan Facility).